kazurayam/TestClosure/README.md

 - [Test Cases/demo/demo2B_simultaneous_tiling](Scripts/demo/demo2B_simultaneous_tiling/Script1614138730541.groovy)

-The code is short.
+The code is very short.
 Is it simple? --- not really.
 This short code triggers a lot.

 ### What is TestClosure?
 How to write it?